 \subsubsection{Parsing Stability}

-To evaluate the stability of EOP-Net for OSHP, we map the same query image with different support pairs sampled from the ATR-OS meta-testing set in Fig.~\ref{fig:stable}.
+To evaluate the stability of EOP-Net for OSHP, we map the same query image with different support pairs sampled from the ATR-OS meta-testing set in Figure~\ref{fig:stable}.
 Although there is a noticeable variation in the appearance of the support images, our method can still generate relatively stable parsing results on the novel class ``skirt''.
-These results indicate that the momentum-updated prototypes for the base classes facilitates learning robust features, which is transferable to the novel classes despite the appearances variations in the support images.
+These results indicate that the momentum-updated prototypes for the base classes facilitate learning robust features, which is transferable to the novel classes despite the appearance variations in the support images.